Rates, discounts and monetary transactions

 Testator

-Your personal "Good for each other" Wish Book
+Your personal "Good for each other" Wish Booklet

-The personalized "Goed-voor-elkaar" funeral wishes booklet allows you to clearly list your wishes for your funeral.
-Here you can indicate, among other things, whether you prefer burial or cremation, where you would like the farewell ceremony, your preferred transportation, the music you would like played, and much more.
-The wishes booklet is for everyone.
-After you have entered your wishes, you can easily save them digitally so we can store them for you and your loved ones.
+With the personal "Good for each other" wish booklet in the event of death, you can list your wishes for your funeral very clearly.
+Here you can indicate whether you opt for a funeral or cremation, where you want to hold the farewell, what transport you want and what music you want to play and much more.
+The wish booklet is for everyone.
+After you have filled in your wishes, you can easily save them digitally so that we can store them digitally for you and your surviving relatives.

 Testator